david-loeb/montessori-rct/README.md

 ### Blimp

 Multiple imputation is handled with the free Blimp software.
 Blimp is called through R using the {rblimp} package.
 Blimp can be [downloaded here](https://www.appliedmissingdata.com/blimp).

-## R package installation

-The code uses a number of external user-created R packages.
-The {pak} R package is used in each script to handle the installation and updating of the other external packages.
-It will install any packages not already installed.
-If you already have a package installed, if there is a new version available, it will ask if you want to update.
-If you already have the latest version installed, it will do nothing.
-You can also set a specific folder to install the packages to if you don't want to install them in your general R package library.
-See the [{pak} documentation site](http://pak.r-lib.org) for more details.

-The {pacman} package is used instead in the table and figure generation Quarto script for simplicity.
-It installs any packages not already installed and otherwise leaves packages as-is.
-It also loads all packages.
-If you would like more control over package installation, feel free to switch to {pak} or another installation method in this document.

 ## Code comments